blackbird38/nodeJSCourse/readme.md

-# NodeJS Course - Building a REST API (Express, MongoDB, Pug, File Upload, User Auth)
+# NodeJS Course - Building a RESTful API (Express, MongoDB, File Upload, User Auth) + Using the Pug template engine

 import Insomnia-All_2020-06-05.json in insomnia core (https://insomnia.rest/) to have available all the requests for all the projects in this course